LoopKit/loopdocs/docs/installing.md

 ## Download Loop Source Code
 You’ll need to obtain the Loop’s source code in order to build the app on your computer.
 There are various ways of doing that; from super easy to more advanced.
 Pick whichever method you are comfortable with.
 The first two options do not require a GitHub account.
 The last option will require you to have a GitHub account.

 {Note: What’s the disadvantage of the Super Easy option below?
-Any customizations you do in XCode will remain on your local computer only.
+Any customizations you do in Xcode will remain on your local computer only.
 If Loop’s source code updates to a new version, you will have to re-enter your customizations if/when you decide to update your Loop to subsequent versions.
 However, most customizations are probably going to be fairly quick and easy to redo, just like they were the first time.}

 ### Option 1: Direct Download (Super Easy)